 1.8.
-Multi-Purpose Special Taxing District to Maintain Infrastructure
+Application for Multi-Purpose Special Taxing District to Maintain Infrastructure

+Keys Gate Residential Multipurpose Maintenance Special Taxing District ("Special Taxing District") was created by the Board of County Commissioners on January 22, 2020, pursuant to Ordinance No. 20-6 ("Ordinance").
+The Special Taxing District is in a dormant status and, in accordance with the Ordinance, will be activated upon failure of the District or any association to provide maintenance of certain infrastructure within the District.
 The costs of maintaining the infrastructure constructed with funding provided through the District shall be the responsibility of the District and its successors and assigns.
-In order to assure that such maintenance is performed, the Lake Victoria Townhomes Multipurpose Maintenance and Street Lighting Special Taxing District (the "STD") was established by Ordinance 21-31 dated April 20, 2021, to maintain the infrastructure serving the Property, including, but not limited to, roadways, drainage, walls, and landscaping, as applicable.
-The STD will remain dormant until, in the sole and exclusive opinion of the Board, both the District and any homeowners' or similar association shall have failed to maintain the infrastructure serving the Property, as such failure is defined in any easement and/or covenant recorded in the public records and governing the infrastructure or similar agreement provided by Owner, or in the absence of such easement, covenant or agreement, as determined by the Board.
-Upon such determination, the Board shall authorize the activation of the STD and cause the infrastructure to be maintained at the expense of the STD.
-By this provision, Owner hereby authorizes the Board and its officials, employees, and agents to enter upon the Property of the STD if activated for the purpose of maintaining the infrastructure serving the Property.
+In order to assure that such maintenance is performed, however, before the recording of a final plat on any portion of the Property.
+Owner shall submit to the Board a complete application to amend the multi-purpose special taxing district to maintain the infrastructure serving the Property including, but not limited to, roadways, drainage, walls, and landscaping, as applicable.
+Upon approval of the multi-purpose special taxing district by the Board, such taxing district may remain dormant until, in the sole and exclusive opinion of the Board, both the District and any homeowners' or similar association shall have failed to maintain the infrastructure serving the Property, as such failure is defined in any easement and/or covenant recorded in the public records and governing the infrastructure or similar agreement provided by Owner, or in the absence of such easement, covenant or agreement, as determined by the Board.
+Upon such determination, the Board shall authorize the activation of the multi-purpose special taxing district and cause the infrastructure to be maintained at the expense of such taxing district.
+By this provision, Owner hereby authorizes the Board and its officials, employees, and agents to enter upon the Property if the special taxing district is activated for the purpose of maintaining the infrastructure serving the Property.
 Owner further agrees to apply, at the time of plat, replat, or waiver of plat, as applicable, to provide for an easement for the benefit of the County and providing that at any and all times during which the infrastructure or any portion thereof is maintained by the County, the public shall have a right of perpetual access and use in those portions of the Property on which the infrastructure is located including, but not limited to, the roadways serving the Property.